-10.52 To summarise, Officers are of the opinion the indicative associated proposed highway works are acceptable in principle.
-However, these proposals would need to the worked up in more detail with revisions under a s278 Agreement.
+10.55 In light of the above assessment, Officers are of the opinion the indicative associated proposed highway works are acceptable in principle.
+The proposals would need to the worked up in more detail under a s278 Agreement.
 The off-site associated highway works would be secured through a S106 agreement, to be signed by all interested parties.
-In addition the proposals would be subject to the completion of satisfactory stage 1 and 2 safety Audits. (to be conditioned).
-On the basis of the above, it is considered the proposals would be served adequately by the local highway network, subject to completion of all the highway improvements works being completed in accordance with the approved s278 works in accordance with Policies PLP 21 and 22 of the Publication Draft Local Plan and Policy T10 of the UDP.
+Subject to the completion all works being carried out on completion of an approved s278 agreement works, the submitted Road Safety Audit and Designers response (to be conditioned), it is considered the proposals would be served adequately by the local highway network and accord with Policies PLP 21 and 22 of the Publication Draft Local Plan and Policy T10 of the UDP.

-10.53 Ecology, Landscape & Trees issues:
+10.56 Ecology, Landscape & Trees issues: